smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 and packet data network gateway in 4G networks (PDN-GW or P-GW and also referred as a PGW) to transport SCONE signal between the client-application endpoint on a User Equipment (UE) and the network element (UPF/PDN-GW) in the mobile networks.
-Specifically, this use case focuses on using UPF and PDN-GW to exchange bi-directional communications with client-application end-point on the UE.
+Specifically, this document focuses on using UPF and PDN-GW to exchange bi-directional communications with client-application end-point on the UE.
 The mechanism described focuses on mobile networks including 4G and 5G